yyutong/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If you don't input a date, the default date is today.<br>
 If you do, a date can be entered in one of these two forms:<br>
 i) Enter date as a single integer, corresponding to number of days ago. <br>
 E.g: 1 means you made the expenses one day ago.
 (Note that when date is given as a single integer,